KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession10/docs/worksheet/part_2_creating_a_component.md

 Your app works, but it’s not very exciting.
 Add some components to it!

 1. In Cmder or iTerm2, generate a component named "quiz" with Angular CLI.
 Type
+   {% label %}iTerm2/Cmder{% endlabel %}
    ```bash
 ng g component quiz
    ```